 INC 7 is the application for the incorporation of the company.
 The following documents must be attached along with Form INC 7:

-- An affidavit from each of the subscribers and first directors in Form INC 9 that they are not guilty of any offense or misfeasance
+b.
+An affidavit from each of the subscribers and first directors in Form INC 9, that they are not guilty of any offense or misfeasance

-- Declaration in Form INC 8 that all the requirements of the Companies Act have been complied with
+c.
+Declaration in Form INC 8 that all the requirements of the Companies Act have complied with

-- Address of correspondence till the registered office is fixed
+d.
+Address of correspondence till the registered office is official

 Form INC 22

-Form INC 22 is filed for providing the notice for the situation of company’s registered office.
-It can be filed along with Form INC 7 or within 30 days from the incorporation of the company.
+Form INC 22 is filed for providing notice of the address of the company’s registered office.
+It can be filed along with Form INC-7, or within 30 days of the incorporation of the company.